thecochenille/Research_R_bayesian_divergence-time/divergence-time.md

 prset topologypr=constraints(root,coccoidea_wfossils);

-[removed according to one of three types of analyses TD-A, TD-B or TD-C] calibrate root=offsetexp(240,250);
+[setup for prior with offset distribution but change accordingly to one of three types of analyses TD-offset, TD-noroot or TD-lognormal] calibrate root=offsetexp(240,250);
 [calibrate root=lognormal(240,10);]